broeneatsdinner/tea-time-with-torsten/README.md

 "See the tea dance?
 It’s painting the water."

 **Step 4: The Wait**
 "Now we wait.
-One minute... then two...
+One minute... then two..."
-Just like we wait for toast, or traffic lights to turn green."
+"Just like we wait for toast, or traffic lights to turn green."
 _Optional: use a sand timer or visual timer._

 **Step 5: The Watch**